huizhangyang/BSF/README.md

 # BSF
-Matlab/Octave code of block subspace filter for RFI removal in SAR images
+Matlab/Octave code of block subspace filter for the removal of radio interference artefacts in SAR images

 # File description
 BSF.m --------- BSF function